swamprabbitlabs-dot/Cognitiv/README.md

 ## Acknowledgments

 Cognitiv builds on decades of cognitive science research.
-Particular thanks to the lineage of cognitive architectures — ACT-R, Soar, ALMA, EMA — whose formal approaches to modeling mind made this possible.
+Particular thanks to the lineage of cognitive architectures (ACT-R, Soar, ALMA, EMA) whose formal approaches to modeling mind made this possible.
 And to the authors of *Generative Agents* (Park et al., 2023) for demonstrating that LLM-driven agents with persistent mental state are a tractable research direction.